NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gorum - Minor Curse.md

-**Minor Curse** Gorum rewards cowardice with frailty.
+Gorum rewards cowardice with frailty.
 Any armor you wear and shield you wield reduces its item bonus to AC by 2 (minimum 0) and its Hardness, Hit Points, and Break Threshold by half.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*